-There are a lot of articles out there dispensing advice on how to go about the RFP process when choosing a logistics partner or 3PL.
-(In fact, we wrote some ourselves earlier this year).
-Few articles, however, show you how to do it.
-None are comprehensive in the least.
+There are a lot of articles out there dispensing advice on how to go about the request for proposal (RFP) process when choosing a logistics partner or 3PL.
+Few articles, however, show you how exactly to do it.

-This is not because RFPs are something new, or have some sort of secret formula.
-Quite the contrary: Good RFPs give certain kinds of information and request certain kinds of information in return, in a very formulaic way.
+The lack of comprehensive pieces is not because RFPs are something new or have some sort of secret formula.
+Quite the contrary: Good RFPs give certain kinds of information and request certain kinds of information in return in a very formulaic way.
 So much so, in fact, that we wondered why one couldn’t just build a template to simplify the construction of RFPs for companies seeking shipping and storage solutions.

 We saw no reason not to.
 So we built one ourselves.

-In fact, we here at Materialogic have found that having some guidance when constructing an RFP is incredibly helpful.
+Materialogic has found that having some guidance when constructing an RFP is incredibly helpful.
 There are certain pieces of information that 3PLs need in order to provide an accurate bid and set reasonable expectations.
 Having a template for your RFP guarantees that you provide the right information, and that the right kinds of information are requested from companies in return.

 The ideal RFP should include your organization's basic fulfillment requirements, such as: